 With special thanks to the Loudon family for opening their gardens for us in aid of the Bramston Bursary Foundation.

-Join us for a delightful day out at Tichborne House.
-Gather your family and friends, bring your own picnic and spend a relaxing afternoon exploring the stunning gardens.
-As you wander through the grounds, you'll discover an array of beautiful plants, elegant landscaping, and picturesque views.
+Join us for a delightful day out in the gardens of Tichborne House.
+Gather your family and friends, bring your own picnic and spend a relaxing afternoon exploring the stunning scenery.
+These private gardens are a delight to behold with amazing topiary, a moat and beautiful planting.

-To sweeten the experience, your ticket includes a complimentary slice of delicious cake and a free drink of your choice.
-It's the perfect way to unwind and enjoy some quality time with your loved ones.
+Your ticket even includes a complimentary slice of delicious homemade cake and a free drink of your choice.
+It's the perfect way to unwind and enjoy a Sunday in the English countryside.

 Ticket prices